 The Creative Circus offers assistance to graduates seeking employment opportunities.
 Some of the services provided by the Career Services Department include, but are not limited to: Personal Placement Counseling, National Contact Lists of Employers, Salary Guides, Follow-Up Surveys, Graduate Industry Portfolio Reviews, and Mentor Assignments.
 Students may seek counsel of this department as long as they are enrolled in good standing and/or have completed all requirements of their educational program.
-The Creative Circus does not promise employment and can not be held responsible if a student fails to find gainful employment.

 Building a great portfolio takes more than just hard work, dedicated instructors and talent.
 It often takes honest input from pros in the business.
 Through a program we not-so-creatively dubbed the Mentorship Program, Creative Circus students have the opportunity to tap into the network of working Circus alumni and other industry pros to form relationships with the very pros they hope to be working with one day.
 In the students’ second year, they choose a mentor from their discipline who is working in one of the top creative shops in the country.
 Students communicate with their mentors to build relationships.
 The mentors critique the work, offer suggestions for improvement and often give career advice before the students’ careers even begin.
 Our students have benefited tremendously from this program, which allows them to take advantage of great talent all over the U.S. while they remain focused on their portfolios here in Atlanta.

 The next portfolio review will be held virtually this September.
 We know our Circus grads have killer portfolios- now you’ll get to see them.
 Twice a year, The Creative Circus hosts portfolio reviews in major market cities where recent grads can show their stuff to creative directors and recruiters from some of the best advertising agencies and design firms.

 Please contact us for more information on how we can fill the needs of the creative industry.